UCLM weaves networks with companies so talent does not escape

 Applied projects as a bridge between classrooms and factories 🏭

-Students develop their final degree or master's projects directly linked to business demands.
+Students develop final degree or master's projects directly linked to business demands.
 This allows SMEs to access applied research without large investments.
-The UCLM acts as an intermediary, facilitating contact and the definition of objectives.
-Priority is given to sectors such as agri-food, renewable energy, and information technologies, where the region has growth potential and a need for qualified profiles.
+The UCLM acts as an intermediary, facilitating contact and defining objectives.
+Priority is given to sectors such as agri-food, renewable energies, and information technologies, where the region has growth potential and a need for qualified profiles.

-Goodbye brain drain, hello idea drain at the coffee shop ☕
+Goodbye to brain drain, hello to idea drain at the coffee shop ☕

-The idea is that students do not have to move to Madrid to find a job, but rather find a decent one in their town.
+The idea is that students do not have to go to Madrid to find a job, but rather find a decent one in their hometown.
 Or, at least, that they have the option to stay for coffee while deciding whether to start a startup or inherit their uncle's workshop.
-Because retaining talent is not just about providing employment, it is also about ensuring they continue discussing AI at the local bar.
+Because retaining talent is not just about providing employment, it is also about ensuring they continue discussing AI at the corner bar.